ncornag/promotions/README.md

+# Deprecated

+This project is not currently under active development, it has been replaced by [this one](https://github.com/ncornag/ecomm).

+---

 # Promotions

 This project is a scalable promotion management system that includes audit logging and cart management capabilities.
 It leverages MongoDB for data storage and integrates with commercetools for handling cart data.